qapage/qapage.github.io/book.md

 layout: page
 title: "Engineering Confidence"
 permalink: /book/
+summary: "Engineering Confidence is a book about qmail, software architecture, security, reliability, and how engineering teams earn trust."
 ---

 ## Lessons from qmail, the 1990s Mail Server with a Security Guarantee and a Cult Following